-Gomez guided Western New England to a banner season last spring, as the Golden Bears (32-15) captured their sixth Commonwealth Coast Conference (CCC) title before making the program's 11th all-time appearance in the NCAA Division III Tournament.
+Gomez guided Western New England to a banner season in 2018, as the Golden Bears (32-15) captured their sixth Commonwealth Coast Conference (CCC) title before making the program's 11th all-time appearance in the NCAA Division III Tournament.
 Ten student-athletes received All-CCC honors, including the CCC Player of the Year in junior shortstop Alex Loparco and the CCC Pitcher of the Year in junior left-handed pitcher Bob Hamel.
 Additionally, Loparco, Hamel and junior Joe Cassella went on to garner All-Region recognition.

 Western New England led the CCC in a number of statistical categories, including team earned run average (3.87), while the Golden Bears ranked second nationally in walks (266) and double plays (52), third in hit by pitch (92), tenth in runs (396), 11th in shutouts (six), 12th in stolen bases (115), and 16th in on-base percentage (.424).
 The team also received a national ranking for the third straight year following a 16-4 start to the season.
 Gomez was recognized by his peers for Western New England's successful campaign with his second CCC Coach of the Year award.